6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Potential Use Cases

+{\bf Internet of Vehicular Services.} The creation of a highly networked and intelligent transportation system is a compelling use case for the Internet of Vehicles (IoV) utilizing 6G networks.
+This system uses distributed intelligence and advanced communication technologies to improve traffic efficiency, road safety, and the entire driving experience.
 Unmanned vehicular mobility refers to vehicular mobility without a driver/pilot on board.
 These vehicles can be controlled remotely and they are capable of operating and navigating autonomously by sensing their environment.
 There are different types of unmanned vehicles including Unmanned ground vehicles (UGV) like cars and combat vehicles, Unmanned aerial vehicles (UAV) such as drones and autonomous spaceport drone ships, and unmanned underwater vehicles (UUV) and driver-less trains.

 The locomotive industry is precipitously advancing towards fully autonomous transport systems which will ease the management burden on the organization \cite{lu2014connected}.
 Connected and autonomous vehicles (CAVs) are one of the potential use cases for future unmanned mobility.
 However, its deployment is still challenging in terms of time-bounded services and high mobility (up to 1000 Km/h).
 Further, it is estimated that vehicles will be fitted out with a high number of sensors (greater than 200 per vehicle by 2020) which can be only served with terahertz spectrum \cite{choi2016millimeter}.
 Figure \ref{Figure:Selfcar} shows a self-driving car example in Australia with all embedded features and requirements.
-Moreover, flying vehicles like drones indicate a massive potential for several use cases: industrial construction, agriculture sector, and entertainment.
+Moreover, flying vehicles like drones indicate a massive potential for several use cases: industrial construction, the agriculture sector, and entertainment.
 6G can provide services for such massive data-hungry use cases.